+5120 Premium/Discount.

-- Federal Reports required on F-33 Report)
+5121 Refunding Bond Premium/Discount.
+Used to segregate for reporting purposes on Federal Reports - required on F-33 Report.

-- 5120 Premium/Discount
+5130 Accrued Interest.

-- 5121 Refunding Bond Premium/Discount (to segregate for reporting purposes on Federal Reports required on F-33 Report)
+- 5131 Refunding Bond Accrued Interest.
+Used to segregate for reporting purposes on Federal Reports required on F-33 Report. - 5200 Fund Transfers.

-- 5130 Accrued Interest

-Fund Transfers.
 Transactions which withdraw money from one fund and place it in another without recourse.
 Unless state law prohibits, revenues should be allocated to the appropriate funds when received, rather than accepted in the general fund and later transferred.
 Interfund loans are not recorded here, but are handled through the balance sheet accounts.
 To record the debit side of a transfer, the last two digits of the source code must be used to identify the fund number of the destination fund.
-An example is: A transfer from the General Fund to the Food Service Fund is coded as 5221, and by nature this carries a debit balance; this is a reduction of revenue out of the General Fund.
-The corresponding Source code in the Food Service fund would be 5210 and carries a credit balance, and is an increase in revenue.
+An example is: A transfer from the General Fund to the Food Service Fund is coded as 5221 and by nature this carries a debit balance; this is a reduction of revenue out of the General Fund.
+The corresponding Source code in the Food Service fund would be 5210 and carries a credit balance and is an increase in revenue.
 See Revised Appendix F, "Fund Transfers," for an example.
-Please note that Object Code 0930 is no longer used to record the debit (expenditure) side of fund transfers.

-- Intergrant Transfers.
-An Intergrant Transfer is when you transfer revenue, if allowed, from one grant to another, and spend those moneys accordingly.
-Example: you can transfer Title II Part A "Teacher Quality" grant revenue (grant 4367) over to Title I (grant 4010), and spend the transferred Teacher Quality money as Title I money.
+Please note that Object Code 0930 is no longer used to record the debit (expenditure) side of fund transfers. - 5300 Intergrant Transfers.
+An Intergrant Transfer is when you transfer revenue, if allowed, from one grant to another and spend those moneys accordingly.
+Example: you can transfer Title II Part A "Teacher Quality" grant revenue (grant 4367) over to Title I (grant 4010) and spend the transferred Teacher Quality money as Title I money.
 You cannot do this with all grants (there is a list of allowable grants in Appendix F-2).
-See Appendix F-3 for federal set aside transfers. - Capital Leases.
-Used to classify the acquisition of capital assets through a capital lease agreement instead of using a conventional loan process. - Other Long-Term Debt Proceeds including Certificates of Participation.
+See Appendix F-3 for federal set aside transfers. - ► 5400 Capital Financing (Leases).
+Used to classify the acquisition of capital assets through a capital financing (lease) agreement instead of using a conventional loan process.
+This code will be used only for Leases under GASB Statement No. 87 after implementation, see source code 5500 instead. - 5500 Other Long-Term Debt Proceeds including Certificates of Participation.
+Proceeds from other long-term debt instruments not captured in the preceding revenue source codes.
+Included here are Certificates of Participation and proceeds from Capital Financing (Leases).
+This code will not be used for Leases under GASB Statement No. 87 after implementation, see source code 5400 instead. - 5700 Charter School Allocation.
+Used to record the charter school per-pupil allocation that is required by Section 22-30.5-112(2)(a)(III)(A) C.R.S.
+Source code 5700 must be used to record these charter school allocations.
+To record the debit side of a revenue allocation, the last two digits of the source code must be used to identify the fund number of the destination fund: fund 11 for charter schools.
+Example: an allocation from the General Fund to the charter school fund is coded 5711 and, by nature, would carry a debit balance.
+The corresponding source code in the Charter School Fund is coded 5710.